anatoliis/pyren/README.md

 ## Prepare Windows Installation

-Download and install the python3 from https://www.python.org/downloads/ **Do not forget to select the option "Add pytho.exe to PATH" during installation**
+Download and install the python3 from https://www.python.org/downloads/ **Do not forget to select the option "Add python.exe to PATH" during installation**

-## Installation on Windows withot CLIP
+## Installation on Windows without CLIP

 Download and unpack the latest pyren3 from https://gitlab.com/py_ren/pyren/-/archive/pyren3/pyren-pyren3.zip